SHX-AI/FDBGMSA/README.md

-To safeguard the integrity of our research contributions, the code and dataset will be made publicly available upon the publication of this paper.
-Should you have any questions or concerns thereafter, please do not hesitate to contact us at SHX2363453828@126.com.
+To protect our research findings, the code and datasets will be provided after this paper is accepted.
+If you have any questions, please do not hesitate to contact us at 2363453828@s.ytu.edu.cn.

+Original work is not easy, so please cherish it.
+If you refer to or use our code, please kindly cite our relevant papers.
+Thank you.

+In addition, our code can be used for commercial purposes.

+Finally, we hope that we can work together to promote the development of the field of multimodal sentiment analysis under uncertain modalities missing.